octopus-network/octopus-appchain-anchor/README.md

   * Copy the key pair file of the owner of Appchain Registry contract, which is used to call the function `new` to initialize the Appchain Registry contract.
 (The public key of owner can be queried by view funcion `get_owner_pk` of Appchain Registry contract.)
 The key pair file can be found in folder `~/.near-credentials/testnet`.
   * Change name of the key pair file copy to `<appchain id>.<contract account of appchain registry>.json`, and change the value of `account_id` inside the json file to `<appchain id>.<contract account of appchain registry>`.
 * Deploy this contract on account `<appchain id>.<contract account of appchain registry>` with parameters `appchain id`, `contract account of OCT token` and `contract account of appchain registry` by `near-cli`.
+* Determine the account id of wrapped appchain token contract, and store it in this contract.
+(By calling function `set_account_of_wrapped_appchain_token`.)
 * Determine the `premined beneficiary` and `premined balance`.
-(Normally decided by the appchain team and the `premined balance` will also be stored in appchain registry contract.)
-And Store them in this contract.
+(Normally decided by the appchain team.)
 * Deploy the wrapped appchain token contract with parameters `premined beneficiary`, `premined balance`, `contract account of appchain anchor (this contract)` and `FungibleTokenMetadata`.
-Refer to [Octopus Wrapped Appchain Token](https://github.com/octopus-network/wrapped-appchain-token).
+(These initial parameters will be synced to this contract by calling function `sync_basedata_of_wrapped_appchain_token` at construction time of wrapped appchain token contract.
+Refer to [Octopus Wrapped Appchain Token](https://github.com/octopus-network/wrapped-appchain-token).)
-* Store the contract account id of wrapped appchain token in this contract.
-(By calling function `set_account_of_wrapped_appchain_token`.)